-End of Life: Helping With Comfort and Care
+End of Life: Helping with Comfort and Care

 Things to Do After Someone Dies

 If the death seems likely to happen in a facility, such as a hospital or nursing home, discuss any important customs or rituals with the staff early on, if possible.
-That will allow them to plan so that you can have the appropriate time with the body.
+That will allow them to plan so you can have the appropriate time with the body.

 Some families want time to sit quietly with the body, console each other, and maybe share memories.
 You could ask a member of your religious community or a spiritual counselor to come.
 If you have a list of people to notify, this is the time to call those who might want to come and see the body before it is moved.

-As soon as possible, the death must be "pronounced" by someone in authority like a doctor in a hospital or nursing facility or a hospice nurse.
+As soon as possible, the death must be officially pronounced by someone in authority like a doctor in a hospital or nursing facility or a hospice nurse.
 This person also fills out the forms certifying the cause, time, and place of death.
 These steps will make it possible for an official death certificate to be prepared.
 This legal form is necessary for many reasons, including life insurance and financial and property issues.

 The doctor may ask if you want an autopsy.
-This is a medical procedure conducted by a specially-trained physician to learn more about what caused death.
+This is a medical procedure conducted by a specially trained physician to learn more about what caused the death.
 For example, if the person who died was believed to have Alzheimer’s disease, a brain autopsy will allow for a definitive diagnosis.
 If your religion or culture objects to autopsies, talk to the doctor.
 Some people planning a funeral with a viewing worry about having an autopsy, but the physical signs of an autopsy are usually hidden by clothing.

 Federal Trade Commission

-Publication Date: September 2012
+Publication Date: July 2016

-Page Last Updated: April 18, 2014
+Page Last Updated: January 5, 2017